exakat/php-dictionary/dictionary/__class__.ini.rst

 The class name includes the namespace it was declared in, such as  ``N\X``.
 It does not include the leading ``\``.

-When used inside a trait method, ``__CLASS__`` is the name of the class the trait is used in.
+When used inside a trait method or property default, ``__CLASS__`` is the name of the class the trait is used in.
 When used outside a function, this constant holds an empty string, and does not emit any warning.

 This constant is written in uppercase, by convention.
 It is case insensitive, and may be used with any combination of uppercase and lower case.